Modern Slavery – Slavery and Human Trafficking Statement

-As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2018 to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
+As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2019 and beyond to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
 Slaughter and May Services Company, the in-house company that we use to engage our staff, has a separate statement.

 In London we practise through a general partnership which also has offices in Brussels and Beijing.
 In Hong Kong we practise through a separate partnership.
 For further information about our business model, including how we are regulated, see the Legal and Regulatory Information on our website.

 Our key suppliers are the businesses which help us to run our premises, such as our catering, cleaning and security providers, or who supply us with the technology we need to deliver our legal services to our clients.
 We tend to foster long-term relationships with these first-tier suppliers and we avoid making demands of our suppliers that might lead to them violating human rights.
 For example, we require our catering, cleaning and security suppliers to pay their personnel, who work at our premises, a salary which is equivalent (at least) to the London Living Wage.